pablocasares/enricher/docs/joiners_enrichers/enrichers.md

 2. Enricher enrich the received message with a external data store system.
 3. Enricher sends the enrich message to `output` topic.

-**It important to emphasise that a message doesn't need to have a key like the joiners.**
+**It is important to emphasise that a message doesn't need to have a key like the joiners.**
 {: .notice--info}

 ### GeoIpEnrich
-The GeoIpEnrich allow us enrich streams with information about IP location, internally the enricher uses database in order to determine the IP location.
+The GeoIpEnrich allows us enrich streams with information about IP location, internally the enricher uses database in order to determine the IP location.

 ```json
 {